 If you do not qualify for a court-appointed defense attorney, you may wish to hire a private attorney to defend you.
 To find a criminal defense attorney in your area, you may wish to use the Vermont Bar Association's lawyer referral service, which can refer you to a private attorney who will speak with you for a reduced initial consultation fee.

-In any case, you should feel free to contact us, but you should understand that we are generally unable to provide trial level criminal defense on account of our small size and narrow focus.
+In any case, you should understand that we are generally unable to provide trial level criminal defense on account of our small size and narrow focus.

 Probation or Supervised Release